Santirazoqui/cv-digital/README.md

 # Portfolio
 ## Gamedev.tv Udemy Course - Unity 2D game development
 ### Snow Boarder
-Snow boarding game where the player needs to reach the end of the track while doind tricks.
-For the level layout we used sprite shapes.
-Some the most important lessons include using edge colliders, implementing effectors to push the player, creating particle effects with triggers, and playing around with the physics system.
+Snowboarding game where the player needs to reach the end of the track while doing tricks.
+Some of the key lessons include:
+* Using sprite shapes for the level layout
+* Using edge colliders
+* Implementing effectors to push the player
+* Creating particle effects with triggers
+* Playing around with the physics system

 ![SnowBoarder1](./Videos/SnowBoarderGame1.gif)
 ![SnowBoarder2](./Videos/SnowBoarderGame2.gif)
 ![SnowBoarder3](./Videos/SnowBoarderGame3.gif)

 ### Tile Vania
 2D side-scrolling platformer.
-The player must jump and climb to avoid obstacles and enemies (or shoot them!) in order to reach the end of the level.
-A level loading system is used so that the when we finish a particular level, the following one is loaded, and so on.
-To create the levels we used the tilemap system in Unity.
-Other key aspects of this game include handling animations, persisting game sessions, and State-Driven cameras.
+The player must jump and climb to avoid obstacles and enemies (or shoot them!) in order to reach the end of the level, with multiple levels to be played.
+Some of the key lessons include:
+* Using a level loading system so that the when we finish a particular level, the following one is loaded, and so on
+* Using the tilemap system in Unity to create the levels
+* Handling animations, transitions, for the player and enemies
+* Persisting game sessions
+* Using State-Driven cameras.

 ![TileVaniaImagen](./Images/Games/TileVania.png)
 ![TileVaniVideo1](./Videos/TileVaniaGame%201.gif)